 The core functions of the Assembly are Representation, Legislation and Oversight.
 According to Article 185 of the Constitution, the legislative authority of Kitui County is vested in, and exercised by, the Kitui County Assembly.
 The Assembly makes laws that are necessary for or incidental to, the effective performance of the functions and exercise of the powers of the County Government of Kitui.
 Also, the Assembly exercises oversight over the County Executive Committee and any other Kitui County Executive organs.
 The Assembly ensures that all the resources allocated to the county are used for the benefit of the people of Kitui County.
 The role of Kitui County Assembly according to Section 8 of the County Governments Act 2012, include; -

-- a) Vetting and approving nominees for appointment to Kitui County public offices. - b) Performing the roles set out under Article 185 of the Constitution. - c) Approving the budget and expenditure of the Kitui County Government in accordance with Article 207 of the Constitution, and the legislation contemplated in Article 220(2) of the Constitution, guided by Articles 201 and 203 of the Constitution. - Approving the borrowing by the Kitui County Government in accordance with Article 212 of the Constitution - e) Approving Kitui County Development planning - f) Performing any other roles as may be set out under the Constitution or legislation.

-g) The Kitui County Assembly is committed to ensuring that the County Government works for the benefit of the people of Kitui.
+- a) Vetting and approving nominees for appointment to Kitui County public offices. - b) Performing the roles set out under Article 185 of the Constitution. - c) Approving the budget and expenditure of the Kitui County Government in accordance with Article 207 of the Constitution, and the legislation contemplated in Article 220(2) of the Constitution, guided by Articles 201 and 203 of the Constitution. - d) Approving the borrowing by the Kitui County Government in accordance with Article 212 of the Constitution - e) Approving Kitui County Development planning - f) Performing any other roles as may be set out under the Constitution or legislation. - g) The Kitui County Assembly is committed to ensuring that the County Government works for the benefit of the people of Kitui.

-Department/Sector Broad Strategic Priorities and policy goal 2024/2025 Proposed Budget allocation (KES) General administration and support services To ensure effective and efficient coordination of County Assembly services as well as providing adequate and conducive working environment for both members and staff through; construction of modern office block, Training and Development, Purchase of office equipment, and PE & OM 439,866,877.00 Legislation, Representation and Oversight To facilitate members to achieve their core mandate as outlined in the Constitution through; Construction of Speakers Residence, Installation of lift in the chamber, Training and Development, Construction of Recreational facility, Construction of Ward Offices, Putting up a Parking Space, Issuance of car loans and mortgage as well as PE & OM 776,823,080.00 Total 1,216,689,957.00
+Department/Sector Broad Strategic Priorities and policy goal 2024/2025 Proposed Budget allocation (KES) General administration and To ensure effective and efficient coordination of County Assembly services as well as 439,866,877.00 support services providing adequate and conducive working environment for both members and staff •• through; construction of modern office block, Training and Development, Purchase of office equipment, and PE & OM Legislation, Representation and To facilitate members to achieve their core mandate as outlined in the Constitution 558,019,628.00 Oversight through; Construction of Speakers Residence, Installation of lift in the chamber, Training 0 and Development, Construction of Recreational facility, Construction of Ward Offices, Putting up a Parking Space, Issuance of car loans and mortgage as well as PE & OM Purchase Land and Construct 40 Ward Offices for MCAs.
+105,000,000.00 Total 1,102,886,505.00